JeremyTheWizard/brownie-starter-kit/README.md

 ## Requirements

-- brownie
+- Brownie
-- ganache cli
+- Ganache cli
 - Infura API key
 - Etherscan API key
 - Wallet private key

 ## Set Up

-1. git clone this repository
+1. Git clone this repository.
-2. if y
+2. Add variables to .env-example and change name.
+3. Add networks you want to use in brownie-config-yaml.
+4. Start using